logo for pulau-pangkor.com

 Gua Tempurung caves

-The Gua Tempurung caves are some of the very best limestone caves you can visit in Malaysia.
-About 25 km south of Ipoh near the Gopeng intersection the caves are quite a wonder.
-Here you can see some of the real wonders nature produces.
+The Gua Tempurung caves are some of the very best and largest limestone caves you can visit in Malaysia.
+The caves can be visited as a day trip.

 Here is more about the Gua Tempurung caves and some awesome photos